Other Wireless Attack Surfaces

 Factory-fitted DAB radios are standard on most new vehicles, and the head unit processing broadcast data typically connects to the CAN bus.
 Because DAB is a broadcast medium, a single attacker transmission reaches every receiver in range simultaneously.

-DAB carries multiple data layers above the audio, each a distinct parsing surface.
+Above the audio, DAB carries several data layers, each of which the receiver has to parse.
 The Fast Information Channel (FIC) delivers ensemble and service metadata as Fast Information Groups (FIGs).
-The Multimedia Object Transfer (MOT) protocol carries JPEG and PNG slideshow images rendered on the head unit display.
-Programme Associated Data (PAD) carries Dynamic Label Segment (DLS) text displayed as station or track information.
+Slideshow images in JPEG and PNG, rendered on the head unit display, arrive over the Multimedia Object Transfer (MOT) protocol.
+Station or track text shows up as Dynamic Label Segment (DLS) data inside Programme Associated Data (PAD).
 FIG 0/6 service linking records and FIG 0/22 transmitter databases are fetched over the air and stored locally, with fixed-size allocation in some implementations.

 A single low-power transmitter on an unused DAB frequency can reach every compatible receiver driving through the coverage area, with no per-vehicle targeting required.